2024 Best Family, Consumer & Human Sciences Bachelor's Degree Schools in North Carolina

 Overall Quality Is a Must

 The overall quality of a bachelor's degree school is important to ensure a quality education, not just how well they do in a particular major.
-To take this into account we consider a college's overall Best Colleges ranking which itself looks at a collection of various factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.
+To take this into account we consider a school's overall Best Colleges ranking which itself looks at a combination of different factors like degree completion, educational resources, student body caliber and post-graduation earnings for the school as a whole.

 Average Early-Career Salaries